V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

     await ctx.send(embed=display)
 ```

-The thing interesting in it is about `porg.image`.
+The interesting part in it is about `porg.image`.
 The following line give the default path `/srv/images/` using `os.path.join` of the images.

 ```python
     img = disnake.File(os.path.join('/srv/images/', porg.image))
 ```

-And the following line set the image as a file.
+And the following line set the image as file.

 ```python
     display.set_image(file=img)